kubevirt/user-guide/docs/virtual_machines/templates.md

 you can add them to your existing templates to make them consumable by the kubevirt services.

-Here’s a description of the kubevirt annotations.
+Here's a description of the kubevirt annotations.
 Unless otherwise specified, the following keys are meant to be top-level entries of the template metadata, like